Belkinmix/NLP-News/README.md

 # NLP-News
 An in-school project where I analysed a dataset from a popular news network with NLP.

-Thank you very much for checking on this smaller university project !
+Thank you very much for checking on this small university project !

 To run it:
 1)Simply download all the files and put then in a single folder on your desktop or where most convenient for you.